NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

   just has an `images` folder in its root.
 Doesn't matter too much as long as you specify the correct relative path in your `_config.yml`

-### adding links to publications, talks, etc., in the masthead nav bar
+### Adding links to publications, talks, etc., in the masthead nav bar
 * Unique to `academicpages` are the links in the navigation bar at the top of the page to pages with lists of publications, talks, and so on.